marcbachan/go-cms/README.md

 ### `config/config.json`

 Set these paths to the corresponding directories for posts and images in your project.
-Support for mult
+Support for multiple directories is meant to be inferred and extended through the use of tags.

 ```json
 {